apache/druid/docs/development/extensions-core/avro.md

 ##### Multiple Inline Schemas Based Avro Bytes Decoder

 This decoder can be used if different input events can have different read schema.
-In that case schema can be specified in the input task json itself as described below.
+In that case schema can be specified in the input task JSON itself as described below.

 ```
 ...